postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/gitlab.md

 1. In the **Backup your Postman Collections** page, choose an existing Postman Collection and your GitLab Project, then enter a filename for your backup.

 1. In **Advanced Options** you can enter a custom directory name or leave `Postman Collections` as the default.
 You can specify a branch for commit or the default branch of the repository will be used.
-Make sure you have write access to the branch you are trying to push your changes.
+Make sure you have write access to the branch where you are trying to push your changes.

    > Note that the branch you want to back up your collection to must already exist.